SephVII/SephVIIs-MH-Frontier-Rebalance-Changes/README.md

 ## Patch Notes

-  - __Patch Notes for v1.1__
-    - Reduced Material Costs for all HR1 ~ HR6 Armors to the minimum
-    - Armor Spheres are added Back and are used in every Upgrade Lv ( Data used is the OG Capcom compression tables )
-    - Dropped Alternative Version since its to much work to maintaine several different versions ( sry alternative users )

   - __v1.0__
     - Inital Release

+  - __v1.1__
+    - Reduced Material Costs for all HR1 ~ HR6 Armors to the minimum.
+    - Armor Spheres are added Back and are used in every Upgrade Lv ( Data used is the OG Capcom compression tables ).
+    - Dropped Alternative Version since its to much work to maintaine several different versions at this point ( sry alternative users ).

+  - __v1.0__
+    - Inital Release
+    - Artifical G Rank Progression System

 ## Credits